 Master of Arts in Liberal Studies

 The Master of Arts in Liberal Studies (MALS) is an interdisciplinary graduate program in the liberal arts and sciences.
-An alternative to the highly specialized course of study characteristic of more traditional programs, MALS is intended for those students who wish to pursue interdisciplinary graduate work in a flexible, individually designed program.
+An alternative to the highly specialized course of study characteristic of more traditional graduate programs, MALS is intended for those students who wish to pursue interdisciplinary graduate work in a flexible, individually designed program.
 While the MALS degree does not focus on a specific vocational or professional direction, it can prepare students for a range of career options and further study.
 The program therefore attracts a diverse group of bright and intellectually curious students of varied interests, ages, and backgrounds who are motivated to learn and who wish to pursue learning with similarly motivated students and faculty members.
 In short, the program advocates a lifelong commitment to learning.
-Detailed information on the program may be found at http://www.reed.edu/MALS.
+Detailed information on the program may be found at www.reed.edu/MALS.

-The MALS curriculum incorporates a broad spectrum of courses in liberal studies: humanities, history and the social sciences, the arts, mathematics, and the sciences.
+The MALS curriculum incorporates a broad spectrum of courses in liberal studies: humanities, history and the social sciences, the arts, and occasionally mathematics and the sciences.
 Graduate courses are offered in the evenings and summers.
 These courses frequently are interdisciplinary in nature and are taught by Reed faculty members from various departments.
 Normally there are three half-unit evening courses each fall and spring semester, and one full-unit course, along with an additional half-unit evening course, in the summer term.
 With the exception of the accelerated summer term, graduate courses meet one and one-half hours once a week for the duration of the semester.
 MALS students also may select from 300- and 400-level undergraduate courses, with consent of the instructor, for their degree program, or from 100- and 200-level courses for undergraduate background credit and prerequisites, and thus are eligible to take courses in any of the 24 academic departments at Reed.

 On an exceptional basis, a student may undertake an independent study class.
 The course must be approved in advance by the Committee on Graduate Studies, which will take into consideration the individual student’s personal and educational circumstances.
 A proposal for the course, signed by the instructor, must be submitted to the committee no later than the last day of classes of the preceding term.